bpstephanie/booknook/TESTING.md

 Adding product to wishlist, or save for later shows the add to bag toast.
 I had hoped to troubleshoot this and fix it however I had to prioritise the most important components to get done first and I ran out of time.
 I will solve it in the future.

 Whilst asking family to test my project, my mum signed up for the wishlist for the first time, but an error message showed up saying that email was already signed up(which it wasn't), this however did get logged to the backend as a new newsletter signup.
 I tried to recreate this scenario, however I never got that error message again.
 I checked my code and didn't see there the issue was.
 Also I am not sure whether this is a bug or if that was a glitch.

+I just found another bug in my code, I have written about it in the existing features section, in the Saved Items section of the profile: Unfortunately, at the time of writing this I have just seen a slight bug and it is too late to change this.
+The functionality is there, however the '+' and '-' buttons serve as sort of enter keys.
+So a user can enter a number with a keyboard or use the arrows inside of input rectangle and save it by pressing the plus or minus button.
+Aside from that a user can remove and Shared Item by pressing the remove button.

 [Back To Top](<#testing-contents>)